simonesilvestroni/m2m-website/_posts/2021-04-06-daw-from-logic-to-pro-tools-to-reaper-part-3.md

 : Jump to sections, move entire blocks around, make selections, split, loop certain areas, export and render.
 Super flexible and powerful.

 Automatic colors
 : It might sound minor, however to me this is a godsend.
 I always color-code everything: tracks, items, markers and regions.
 I used to do the same in Logic and Pro Tools, but in REAPER it’s a different world.
-An SWS extension allows to set rules for automatic color-coding of everything, based on several patterns.
-Now, whenever I name a track with a specific pattern, the track (and its items) get the color I want.
+An SWS extension allows to set rules for automatic colour-coding of everything, based on several patterns.
+Now, whenever I name a track with a specific pattern, the track (and its items) get the colour I want.
 Same for markers and regions.
 Huge timesaver.

 Metadata
 : Integrated support for writing and reading advanced metadata.
 Also useful when it comes to importing markers from other sessions or from other DAWs.